Nidhin-jyothi/Footfall-Counter/README.md

 2. **Tracking:** YOLOv8 assigns unique IDs to detected people and tracks them across frames.
 3. **Counting Logic:**
    - User provides a **line orientation** (horizontal or vertical) and **line position** (pixel coordinate) via a web interface.
-   - The `FootfallCounter` class tracks IDs and counts entries/exits when they cross the defined line.
+   - The `FootfallCounter` class tracks IDs and counts entries/exits when they cross the defined line based on their centroid.
 4. **Visualization:** Bounding boxes, IDs, line, and in/out counts are drawn on each frame.
 The processed video is saved and accessible via the web interface.

 ## Counting Logic